 Silpa Bhirasi is still honoured as much today as he was when first invited to come to Thailand in 1923 to teach western sculpture at the Fine Arts Department of the Ministry of Palace Affairs.
 He went on to become the founder of Silpakorn University and is also considered the father of the modern Thai art movement.

 On close inspection of the structure, you will notice that the monument has four curved 24 metre (79 feet) high wing-like towers that arch inward.
-In the center sits a three metre, ten foot high pedestal representing the third month of the Thai calender June.
+In the centre sits a three metre, ten-foot high pedestal representing the third month of the Thai calendar June.
 It is said to contain a copy of the original 1932 constitution.